-Taymour Grahne is a London-based gallerist and art dealer with a focus on contemporary art.
+Taymour Grahne is an independent, London-based art advisor with a focus on contemporary art.

-Between 2013 and 2017, Taymour Grahne ran his eponymous gallery in New York, where he exhibited an international roster of emerging and mid-career artists.
-Taymour placed artists' works into major museum collections worldwide, including The Metropolitan Museum of Art, New York; The Guggenheim Museum, New York; The British Museum, London; Los Angeles County Museum of Art (LACMA), California; Smithsonian Institution, Washington DC; The Nasher Museum of Art, Duke University, North Carolina and The Newark Museum, New Jersey, among others.
-He presented ambitious, challenging, and rigorous exhibitions which garnered reviews in The New York Times, The New Yorker, The Huffington Post, The Brooklyn Rail, The Financial Times, WhiteWall Magazine, and Hyperallergic, among others.
-Taymour Grahne Gallery regularly took part in fairs, including: The Armory Show, Art Dubai,1-54 Contemporary African Art Fair, Expo Chicago,and Untitled Miami, among others.
+Between 2013 and 2017, Taymour founded and directed Taymour Grahne Gallery in New York, where he presented an ambitious, challenging, and rigorous exhibition program with an international roster of emerging and mid-career artists.
+Taymour placed artists' works into major museum collections worldwide, including The Metropolitan Museum of Art, New York; The Guggenheim Museum, New York; The British Museum, London; Los Angeles County Museum of Art (LACMA), California; Smithsonian Institution, Washington DC; and The Nasher Museum of Art, Duke University, North Carolina, among others.